Your CBD questions answered

 Both are powerful hemp extracts but here is the key difference:

 Full Spectrum CBD oil allows you to experience the full entourage effect and contains trace amounts of THC (less than 0.2%) giving you the full benefit of the plant.

 THC Free CBD oil allows you to experience the full entourage effect but contains zero THC.
 This is ideal for those who may have experienced THC sensitivity or who must participate in work-related drug tests.
 Many hapihemp customers choose THC free oil as they work in the armed forces, police, or teaching.

 What is best – CBD oil, capsules, OR PATCHES?

 This is down to personal preference and what works best for you.
 For many years the oil drops have been the only option available, but since CBD has become mainstream there are now some really effective alternatives.

-On the downside, many people do not like the taste of CBD oil, however, you now have the option of using one that has natural flavouring such as peppermint – hapihemp CBD oil comes in peppermint as well as natural.
-All of their oils are blended with organic MCT oil which is clear in coloured and mild tasting.
+However, many people do not like the taste of CBD oil, fortunately, you now have the option of using one that has natural flavouring such as peppermint – hapihemp CBD oil comes in peppermint as well as natural.
+All of their oils are blended with organic MCT oil which is clear in colour and mild tasting.